vitiral/simple-quality/rst.md

 As long as they are both python2.7.X (but not python3.X), you are good to go.

 > If not... python can be very difficult to configure.
-> Search on google on how to have both python2 and python3 installed.
+> Search on google for how to have both python2 and python3 installed.
 You will
 > have to do a similar exercise for `pip`.

-You can use python3 if you want,
+> If it is too much of a pain, you can also just use python3 (or any other language),
-> it shouldn't be difficult -- you will just have to fix whatever errors come
+> it shouldn't be difficult -- you will just have to fix any errors that come up.
-> up (there shouldn't be too many).

-Now install py.test, the primary test runner we will be using
+>
+> If you are using another language, refer to that language's unit testing guide.

+Now install py.test:
 ```
 pip install pytest
 ```
 > you may need to use `sudo`

-And run your unit tests
+And run your unit tests:
 ```
 py.test flash
 ```